sugarlabs/GSoC/README.md

 developer are two different things.

 Tell things as you see them.
 Be polite, but don't sugar coat it.
-You don't have to apologize everytime you make a mistake; but avoid repeating it again ;-)
+You don't have to apologize everytime you make a mistake, but avoid repeating it again ;-)

 Also see our [Code of